 Potential career paths:

-Environmental studies looks closely at society’s impact on the environment, including resource shortages and environmental issues like climate change.
+Environmental studies look closely at society’s impact on the environment, including resource shortages and environmental issues like climate change.
 As with economics, you may have the option of earning your BA or BS in environmental studies, depending on whether you’d prefer a more theoretical or quantitative approach.

 Major skills: